MFront

 compiler to perform dimensional analysis at compile-time.

-It must clearly emphasized that quantities are only used inside the body of the function and does not change the interface of the generated functions.
+It must be clearly emphasized that quantities are only used inside the body of the function and do not change the interface of the generated functions.

 Note that quantities are implemented by the TFEL/Math